Rho Ophiuchi is filled with glorious color

 The colorful world of Rho Ophiuchi

 The Rho Ophiuchi cloud complex is one of the most colorful areas of the night sky and a favorite target for astrophotographers.
 The photo above shows a portion of the Rho Ophiuchi region, which, in its entirety, stretches 4.5 degrees by 6.5 degrees across the dome of the sky.
-For reference, the width of the full moon is 1/2 degree.
-The star Rho Ophiuchi is just out of frame in this image.
+For reference, the width of the full moon is 0.5 degree.
+By the way, the star Rho Ophiuchi is just out of frame in this image.

 Then across the border from Ophiuchus in the constellation Scorpius, the star Antares shines brightly from 550 light-years away.
 The magnificent globular cluster at the top is M4, which is one of the nearest globular clusters to Earth at 7,000 light-years away.
 Also, NGC 6144 is the smaller globular cluster between Antares and M4 and is a whopping 33,000 light-years away.

 Last chance to get a moon phase calendar!
 Only a few left.
 On sale now.

 In fact, Antares, the brightest star in Scorpius, is nearing the end of its life cycle.
 That is to say, the star is beginning to puff off layers of gas, creating its own funeral shroud.
 By the way, to the unaided eye, Antares looks more red than yellow, which is how it earned its name.
 So in these long-exposure images, the yellow reflection nebula around Antares makes it look yellowish.
 Ancient cultures considered Antares a rival of reddish Mars, known as Ares in Greek, making Antares the “Anti-Ares” star.